Cassini-UVIS/users_guide/03_calibration.md

 After this example, a simpler approach will be shown that uses a provided data reader (`UVIS_PDS_READ_DATA`), written in IDL, to import the data for analysis.
 Consider an atmospheric limb measurement of Titan where the UVIS boresight was held at a constant altitude throughout the observation and consists of 15 scans (individual detector readouts) each with an integration time of 240 seconds.
-The EUV and FUV data files and associated calibration matrices are contained in the following files:
+The EUV and FUV data files and associated calibration matrices are contained in the following files, downloadable [here](https://pds-rings.seti.org/viewmaster/volumes/COUVIS_0xxx/COUVIS_0027):

 ```
 /COUVIS_0027/DATA/D2009_173/EUV2009_173_15_16.DAT